chatrathabhishek/cloud-research/README.md

 # ARIMA

 ARIMA stands for auto-regressive integrated moving average. for predicting future points in the series), in such a way that :a pattern of growth/decline in the data is accounted for (auto-regressive), the rate of change of the growth/decline in the data is accounted for (integrated), noise between consecutive time points is accounted for (moving average).

+# LSTM
+Given the relative complexity of this task and the potential for many latent features to influence the spot price (e.g., seasonality) recurrent neural network (RNN) can provide better accuracy.
+RNNs are becoming increasingly popular as a means of modeling time series data such as meteorological data and stock prices.
+For our task, we use long/short-term memory (LSTM) as the main building blocks of the RNN.
+LSTMs are able to identify and remember latent features over an unspecified number of time periods, making them a versatile tool in time series prediction.

+The results can be seen in the attached PDF